Skip to main content

 • As a BETA service, an SP and its services must not yet be certified by a CAB.
 Instead, operating a Catena-X Sandbox requires specific approval from the Catena-X Association and the signing of a self-assessment.

-• Any approval granted to operate a Catena-X Sandbox is limited until October 2024.
+• Any approval granted to operate a Catena-X Sandbox is limited until the end of 2024.

 • An SP is responsible for upholding certification verifications and checks for compliance with the Catena-X governance framework, given that a direct connection with the CSP-B is currently infeasible.
 Thereby, the Catena-X Association and the CSP-B are also not responsible or liable for any SLAs provided by the SP.